Ralf Einert

 1. Nothing but an empty term without an object, ens rationis.
 (Nichts, als leerer Begriff ohne Gegenstand)

-2. Nothing but an empty object of a concept, nihil privativum.
+2. Nothing but an empty object of a term, nihil privativum.
 (Nichts, als leerer Gegenstand eines Begriffs)

 3. Nothing but an empty view without an object, ens imaginarium.
 (Nichts, als leere Anschauung ohne Gegenstand)

-4. Nothing but an empty object without a concept, nihil negativum.
+4. Nothing but an empty object without a term, nihil negativum.
 (Nichts, als leerer Gegenstand ohne Begriff)

 Kant's categorization of the term of nothingness seems to me the best way to help understand the nothing.
 Finally I would like to present further suggestions for understanding the nothing that was represented by the black: